 The Bank has integrated the 17 SDGs into its Strategic Plan and Socially Responsible Banking Plan, and contributes to all of them in a transversal manner.
 The Bank focuses mainly on 4 Priority SDGs which allow it to carry out its mission.
 The 4 priority SDGs are interconnected with the other SDGs and CaixaBank contributes to all of them conjointly.

-CaixaBank's publication "Socioeconomic Impact and Contribution to the SDGs 2020" sets out the Group's strategy in relation to Agenda 2030 and measures its contribution to the SDGs.
+CaixaBank's publication "Socioeconomic Impact and Contribution to the SDGs 2020" sets out the Group's strategy in relation contribution to the SDGs.